mhowlett/Nhiredis/README.md

 2. The names of the functions are different to the actual Redis commands (so I can never remember the Redis commands when I work with the CLI).
 3. There is currently no support for the redis command WATCH.
-4. It's somewhat more coupled to other components than I would like.

 _Booksleeve_ - I haven't looked at this library in detail, but on the surface it looks very good.
 Unfortunately if you are constrained to working with .NET versions earlier than C# 4.0